-Payment: Please provide an invoice with the payee information, mailing address and tax ID number.
-(This can be provided over the phone to the assigning editor if it is your Social Security number.)
-We pay mid-month after publication and send a tear sheet.
+Payment: Please provide an invoice with the payee information, mailing address and tax ID number or social security number, as well as a filled-out W-9 form (provided by assigning editor).
+We pay within 30 days after publication and can provide a PDF or tear sheet.

 Company-wide sales: Carolina Parent is owned by Carolina Parenting Inc., which also publishes Charlotte Parent and Piedmont Parent.
 Articles can be resold to these publications.
 Some articles are assigned and written for all three markets.